latest nhpb_banner 1__compressed2

 How to apply for a free government phone

-Applications to free phone programs as from Lifeline are processed by cell phone companies.
+Applications to free phone programs as from Lifeline are processed by cell phone companies, with additional state information below.
 Each state government will have different application criteria in place.
 The customer service representatives from the companies such as Assurance or Safelink will help answer questions that people have.

 There are no restrictions of what the cell phone or land line can be used for.
 Many of the participants of these programs only use Lifeline for emergency calls.
 As the free government cell phone plans put restrictions on the number of available minutes available each month as well as texting or data plans.
 If someone exceeds those limits, then the customer will need to pay for the extra charges on the telephone that are not covered by the government.